csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 In Chapter 4, we provide a more detailed coverage of the SQL query language, including (a) various join expressions; (b) views; (c) transactions; (d) integrity constraints; (e) type system; and (f) authorization.

-In Chapter 5, we cover more advanced features of the SQL language, including (a) mechanisms to allow accessing SQL from a programming language; (b) SQL functions and procedures; (c) triggers; (d) recursive queries; (e) advanced aggre- gation features; and (f) several features designed for data analysis, which were introduced in SQL:1999, and subsequent versions of SQL.
+In Chapter 5, we cover more advanced features of the SQL language, including (a) mechanisms to allow accessing SQL from a programming language; (b) SQL functions and procedures; (c) triggers; (d) recursive queries; (e) advanced aggregation features; and (f) several features designed for data analysis, which were introduced in SQL:1999, and subsequent versions of SQL.
 Later, in Chapter 22, we outline object-oriented extensions to SQL, which were introduced in SQL:1999.

-Although most SQL implementations support the standard features we de- scribe here, you should be aware that there are differences between implementa- tions.
+Although most SQL implementations support the standard features we describe here, you should be aware that there are differences between implementations.
 Most implementations support some nonstandard features, while omitting support for some of the more advanced features.
-In case you find that some lan- guage features described here do not work on the database system that you use, consult the user manuals for your database system to find exactly what features it supports.
+In case you find that some language features described here do not work on the database system that you use, consult the user manuals for your database system to find exactly what features it supports.

 **3.2 SQL Data Definition**